Paper Flowers From Books

 Instructions

-- Cut the paper into squares.
-Put the squares together into a pile.
+- Cut your paper into equal sized squares.
+Stack the squares neatly into a pile.

-- Cut a wire into 12 inches long then fold the wire in half.
+- Cut a piece of wire about 12 inches long and fold it in half.

-- Put the center of the accordion into the fold of the wire and then twist both pieces of wire tightly around the center of the accordion.
+- Place the center of the folded paper into the bend of the wire.
+Twist the wire tightly around the middle of the accordion to secure it.

-- Twist the two pieces of wire together to form the stem.
+- Twist the wire ends together to form a sturdy stem.

-- Add a little ribbon for that finishing touch.
+- Tie a ribbon around the stem for a decorative finishing touch.

 Supplies